 Now that you have your OKRs, it’s time to get cracking on those goals.
 But how do you manage projects in a remote team where people work different hours and the majority of communication happens asynchronously?
 The answer, unsurprisingly, is technology.

-Closer home, we use a mix of Flock’s Shared To-dos and Trello to manage day-to-day tasks within channels and cross-functional projects respectively.
-Not only does this help us be more transparent within the team about 'who is working on what', but it also fosters a sense of ownership and accountability.
+Closer to home, we use a mix of Flock’s Shared To-dos and Trello to manage day-to-day tasks within channels and cross-functional projects respectively.
+Not only does this help us be more transparent within the team about who is working on what, but it also fosters a sense of ownership and accountability.

 Alexi Breton Regional Manager at Cco.coop